cjosh/MePSo/README.md

 The program's brains.
 This file holds all functions for processing data and managing configuration.

 **mepsoUI.js**
-Reponsible for user interface.
+Reponsible for the user interface.
 Uses React.

 ###API
 There are several URL endpoints available to serve or manage data.
 GET requests return JSON.